WalletScrutiny/WalletScrutinyCom/_hardware/keevo.md

 ## Reproducibility

-In a tweet from September, 2019, a user asked if the firmware would be publicly available.
+In a tweet from [September 3, 2019](https://twitter.com/keevowallet/status/1168687398978375680), a user asked if the firmware would be publicly available.
 Keevo replied it would be "open source after release."

-There is no link to any repository on the website and seemingly no mention of publicly available source code, either.
-We inquired Keevo on Twitter concerning this.
+To date, there is no link to any repository on the website and seemingly no mention of publicly available source code.
+We [asked Keevo on Twitter](https://twitter.com/BitcoinWalletz/status/1465874380802510850) concerning this which simply resulted in them offering the same promise to open source sometime in the future.

 At the moment, this product is **not verifiable.**